sbt/sbt/CONTRIBUTING.md

 - Search [StackOverflow] and [Issues] to see whether your bug has already been reported.
 - Open one case for each problem.
 - Proceed to the next steps for details.

-### Where to get help and/or file a bug report

-sbt project uses GitHub Issues as a publicly visible todo list.
-Please open a GitHub issue when you are 90% sure it's an actual bug.

-- If you need help with sbt, please [ask] on StackOverflow with the tag "sbt" and the name of the sbt plugin if any.
-- If you have an enhancement idea, or a general discussion, bring it up to [sbt-contrib].
-- If you need a faster response time, consider one of the [Lightbend subscriptions][subscriptions].

 ### What to report